forwarderapp/agreements/terms.md

 # Terms of Use / User Agreement
-**Content Forwarder**
+**forwardX**

 *Last updated: December 19, 2025*

-By downloading or using **Content Forwarder** ("Service"), you agree to these Terms of Use.
+By downloading or using **forwardX** ("Service"), you agree to these Terms of Use.

 ---

 # 1. Description of Service

-Content Forwarder allows users to filter incoming SMS messages and forward selected messages to an email address specified by the user.
+forwardX allows users to filter incoming SMS messages and forward selected messages to an email address specified by the user.

 ---